semantic-graph/js2graph/docs/README.md

 NOTE: **“resolution”** means the process for generating part of the graph from scanned invocation based on the output of DFA, which involves determining label and other attributes of the node as well as what edges to add.
 There are two main resolution steps to do:

 - **Downstream node resolution**: For the current invocation, is it an API call?
 How to represent it?
-    - First, the `f` variable must map to a constant string $$f$$ in the current abstract domain
+    - First, the `f` variable must map to a constant string $f$ in the current abstract domain
-    - Second, the `base` variable must map to a global namespace $$N$$ or an instance namespace $$M$$ in the current abstract domain
+    - Second, the `base` variable must map to a global namespace $N$ or an instance namespace $M$ in the current abstract domain
-    - Concatenating the namespace and $$f$$ will give us the string representation of this API, which is used as the label of the constructed DFG node
+    - Concatenating the namespace and $f$ will give us the string representation of this API, which is used as the label of the constructed DFG node
     - The constructed DFG node will be bound to this def site
 - **Upstream nodes resolution**: where are the nodes for all the uses of arguments?
     - For a given argument `a_i`